Labels: Chasing Life

 Wednesday, 1 January 2025

 Romantic and emotional at heart, I always assumed my partner would be my safe space, but that did not happen.
-Over time, my wife (a housewife) has become rather difficult.
+Over time, my wife, a housewife, has become very difficult.
 There is a visible shift in her behavior.
 She is loudly critical, demanding, and nagging, holding back all kinds of affection.
-Worst of all, her behavior often pitches me against our son (and it becomes difficult for me to avoid and save face).
+Worst of all, her behavior often pits me against our son, and it becomes difficult for me to avoid and save face.
 In fact, instead of being my safe space, she has turned into another battle in my life.

 Digging into the past, a longstanding issue has been our disagreement about my financial support for my parents - a commitment deeply rooted in my personal, religious, and cultural beliefs.
 This disagreement has shaped the narrative of our family life and strained our relationship since the beginning.
 With the passing of my parents, I now grapple with lingering feelings of loss and guilt, wishing I could have done more for them during their lifetimes.